tmbdev-tutorials/das2024-keynote/presentation.md

   - business, legal, government communications
   - scene text (camera based translation, self-driving cars, etc.)
 - largely available in digital format
-  - open source textbooks and other publications
+  - open-source textbooks and other publications
   - scientific publications (tagged PDF/A will have large impact)

 The "paperless future" is gradually happening...